 - 16.1.
 When working with a child on school premises, staff must follow the local school safeguarding procedures and should familiarise themselves with who the safeguarding leads are at the school. - 16.2.
-Information sharing with the school may be needed to support the welfare of the child and this should be discussed with the child during the first appointment and with a nominated member of staff at the school. - 16.3.
+Information sharing with the school may be needed to support the welfare of the child and this should be discussed with the child during the first appointment and with a nominated member of staff at the school.

+- 16.3.
 Where MASH / MARU referrals or Early Help Interventions are considered appropriate, it may be worth discussing with the school which organisation might instigate this (particularly if the school has a pre-existing relationship with the parents, not had by Intercom staff). - 16.4.
-The most recent guidance regarding keeping children safe in education can be found here: - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachmen t_data/file/1021914/KCSIE_2021_September_guidance.pdf and should be referred to when supporting a school to make changes to address e.g. school bullying.
+The most recent guidance regarding keeping children safe in education can be found here: https://assets.publishing.service.gov.uk/media/66d7301b9084b18b95709f75/K eeping children safe in education 2024.pdf and should be referred to when supporting a school to make changes to address e.g. school bullying.